Do you want to improve your website performance?

-Progressive Web Apps (PWA) are an amazing technology that allows users to install a web page, as if it was an app.
+Progressive Web Apps (PWA) are a wonderful technology that allows users to install a web page, as if it was an app.
 Unfortunately, Progressive Web Apps are usually poorly developed, or not properly deployed.
-But they can offer a great way to get on a few of the application stores, inexpensively.
+But they can offer a great way to get on a few application stores, inexpensively.
 Progressive Web Apps may also support the development and reuse of online systems in application development.

 Accelerated Mobile Pages (AMP)

-AMP is a technology utilized by google.
-It’s a technology still in beta.
-We do not recommended for most due to incompatibility and changing specs.
+AMP is a technology deployed by Google.
 Please read more in our AMP documentation.
 In some cases, it can lead to incredible access to your site.
-But it only works when the user access your site from Google.
+Yet, it only works when the user accesses your site from Google.
 AMP can also impact your user privacy, and some social networks and users have started to take note.

 Common Pitfalls and Problems